Nado00osh/OST_SM_2024_Project/README.md

 Add a new InfluxDB data source in Grafana:

-  - Query language: Flux
+  - Query language: InfluxQL
   - URL: http://influxdb:8086
+  - Database: iber
-  - Organization:
+  - user: admin
-  - Token: Use the InfluxDB API token you generated earlier.
-  - Default Bucket:
+  - Password: admin

-Save the data source and start building dashboards to visualize energy trends, detected abnormalities, and other metrics.
+Save the data source and build dashboards to visualize energy trends, detect abnormalities, and other metrics.

-#### Final Notes
-- Ensure that all .env variables (e.g., Kafka and InfluxDB configurations) are properly set before starting the services.
-- The time range of stored data corresponds to the original timestamps from the CU-BEMS dataset.
-Set your dashboards to display this range for accurate visualizations.
-- Check the visualizations folder for preconfigured Grafana.
+### Conclusion

+This project uses stream mining and machine learning to optimize real-time energy consumption by analyzing user behavior and environmental data.
+With Apache Kafka for data streaming, Apache Spark for processing, and machine learning models for abnormal energy detection, the system improves energy efficiency.
+InfluxDB stores the data, and Grafana provides real-time visualizations, enabling better decision-making for sustainable energy management.